 On the bright side, you can take measures to prevent or lessen most back pain episodes.
 If prevention fails, simple home treatment and proper body mechanics will often heal your back within a few weeks and keep it functional for the long haul.
 Surgery is rarely needed to treat back pain.

 When to see a doctor

 In rare cases, back pain can signal a serious medical problem.
-Contact a doctor if your back pain:
+Seek immediate care if your back pain: